Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Tribal Chiefs Ventures Inc.

-Between September 2021 and February 2022, there were 360 teachers who piloted the draft K to 6 content in elementary classrooms with about 7,800 students.
+In the 2021-22 school year, 360 teachers piloted draft K to 6 curriculum in elementary classrooms with about 7,800 students.

 Their insights were addressed through revisions that informed the updated K to 6 curriculum that was released in April and May 2022.

-- updated draft science, French first language and literature, and French immersion language arts and literature curriculums in May 2022 for piloting during the 2022-23 school year
+- final French first language and literature, French immersion language arts and literature and science curriculums for implementation starting in the 2023-24 school year

 - revised draft K to 6 social studies curriculum will also be made available at a later date for further engagement with Albertans and education stakeholders